-Our Board unanimously recommends a vote "FOR" the ratification of Deloitte & Touche's appointment as our independent auditor.
+Our Board unanimously recommends a vote "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our independent auditor.
 Proxies solicited by the Board will be voted "FOR" this ratification unless otherwise instructed.

 Independent Auditor's Fees.
-The following table summarizes the aggregate fees (including related expenses; \$ in thousands) billed and accrued in fiscal 2012 and 2011 for professional services provided by Deloitte & Touche.
+The following table summarizes the aggregate fees (including related expenses; dollars in thousands) billed and accrued in fiscal years 2013 and 2012 for professional services provided by Deloitte.
 These fees were approved pursuant to the pre-approval policies and procedures described below.

-2012 2011
+2013 2012

-Audit fees (1) \$1,906 \$2,460
+Audit fees(1) \$2,826 \$1,906

-Audit-related fees (2)
+Audit-related fees (2) \$ 209 \$ 220

-Tax fees (3)
+Tax fees (3) \$ 363 \$ 340

-All other fees \$ \$
+All other fees \$ - \$ -

-Total \$2,466 \$2,706
+Total \$3,398 \$2,466

-Audit fees consisted of fees billed and accrued for (i) audits of our consolidated financial statements included in our Annual Reports on Form 10-K and related services, (ii) reviews of the interim condensed consolidated financial statements included in our quarterly financial statements, (iii) the annual audit of the 401(k) financial statements, (iv) comfort letters, consents and other services related to SEC and other regulatory filings, (v) audits of our internal control over financial reporting (as required by Section 404 of the Sarbanes-Oxley Act of 2002) and (vi) accounting consultations.
-Audit fees for fiscal 2011 also included auditing services provided in connection with an ISS-specific audit.

-- (2) In fiscal 2012 and 2011, audit-related fees consisted of fees billed for SSAE 16 audit fees for RiskMetrics. - (3) In fiscal 2011, tax fees consisted of consulting for sales tax assistance and other tax advisory services.
-In fiscal 2012, those services also included advisory services related to international corporate restructuring.
+- Audit fees consisted of fees billed and accrued for (i) audits of our consolidated financial statements included in our Annual Reports on Form 10-K and related services, (ii) reviews of the interim condensed consolidated financial statements included in our quarterly financial statements, (iii) audits of various entities for statutory and other reporting requirements, (iv) the annual audit of the 401(k) financial statements, (v) comfort letters, consents and other services related to SEC and other regulatory filings, (vi) audits of our internal control over financial reporting (as required by Section 404 of the Sarbanes-Oxley Act of 2002) and (vii) accounting consultations.
+Audit fees for fiscal 2013 include audit fees incurred in connection with the Company's strategic review of its Governance business. - (2) In fiscal years 2013 and 2012, audit-related fees consisted of fees billed and accrued for SSAE 16 audit fees for RiskMetrics. - (3) In fiscal years 2013 and 2012, tax fees consisted of advisory services related to international corporate restructuring and sales tax assistance.